Skip to Initiative on Catholic Social Thought and Public Life Full Site Menu Skip to main content

 John Carr

-John Carr is the founder of the Initiative on Catholic Social Thought and Public Life at Georgetown University.
-He served for over 20 years as director of the Department of Justice, Peace, and Human Development at the United States Conference of Catholic Bishops and is a leading voice on Catholic social teaching at the intersection of faith and public life in the United States.
+John Carr is the founder of the Initiative on Catholic Social Thought and Public Life and served for over 20 years as director of the Department of Justice, Peace, and Human Development at the United States Conference of Catholic Bishops.

 Emilce Cuda